mmucklo/DtcQueueBundle/README.md

 bin/console dtc:queue:count # some status about the queue if available (ODM/ORM only)
 bin/console dtc:queue:reset # resets errored and/or stalled jobs

-# This is really only good for
+# This is really only good for ORM/ODM based stores.
 bin/console dtc:queue:run --id={jobId}

 # (jobId could be obtained from mongodb / or your database, if using an ORM / ODM solution)